danielealbano/cachegrand/README.md

 cachegrand
 ==========

-cachegrand aims to be a general purpose, concurrent, distributed, almost lock-free caching system.
+cachegrand is a redis drop in replacement designed from the ground up to take advantage of modern hardware vertical scalability, able to provide better performance and a larger cache at lower cost, without losing focus on distributed systems.

-To be able to achieve these goals, cachegrand implements a set of components specifically tailored to provide the performance and scale up on multi-core and multi-cpu (NUMA) servers capable of running 64bit software including the most recent SOC platforms able to run 64bit software as well (ie. the Raspberry PI 4 with 64bit kernel).
+To be able to achieve these goals, cachegrand implements a set of components tailored to provide the needed performance and the ability to scale-up on multi-core and multi-cpu (NUMA) servers capable of running 64bit software including the most recent ARM-based SoC platforms (ie. AWS Graviton, Raspberry PI 4 with 64bit kernel, etc.).

-While being similar to other platforms, like memcache or redis, there are two distinctive factors that make cachegrand
-unique:
-- it uses a parallel almost-lock-free and almost-atomic-free hashtable, load/store memory fences are used wherever it's possible to achieve better performances;
-- it's natively multi-threaded, like memcache, and thanks to the patterns put in place scales vertically very welll
-- It has been built with modern technologies in mind, it supports on-disk storage to take advantage of using NVME flash disks bringing down the costs to a fraction without losing performances.

-As mentioned above, the data internally are backed by a modern designed hashtable:
-- first-arrived first-served pattern is not needed to be guaranteed, it's used by a multi-threaded network server where there are a number of factors affecting the order of the requests, special commands (like for redis or memcache) have be used if the order of the operations is relevant (ie. incrementing counters), the set and delete operations are always serialized on a key but the get operations are not being blocked;
-- the hashtable buckets are split in chunks of 14 slots (number chosen to be cache-aligned, no reference to F14) and each chunk has a localized spinlock to guarantee that high-contented chunks hit perform less operations;
-- it takes advantage of memory fencing to guarantee that the get operation can operate independently from the set and delete ones, no locks or atomic operations when reading;
-- uses the t1ha2 hashing algorithm to provide very high performances with a fairly distribution;
-- to improve the speed uses power of twos for the hashtable size;
-- fully takes advantage of the L1/L2 and L3 caches to minimize accessing the main memory when searching for an hash;
-- take advantage of branch-less AVX2 and AVX hash search implementation with detection at runtime if supported by the hardware;
-- some speed-critical parts are recompiled with multiple different optimization and the best one is chosen at runtime;
-- if the keys are short enough, it uses key-inlining, it avoids to jump to another memory location to perform the comparison;
-- minimize the effects of the "false-sharing" caused by multiple threads trying to change data that are stored in cache-lines held by different hardware cores;
-- uses a DOD (Data Oriented Design) keeping the hashes and keys/values data structures separated to be able to achieve what above mentioned;
+Among the distinctive features:
+- Uses a custom-tailored KeyValue store able to perform GET operations without using locks or wait-loops;
+- The KeyValue store also takes advantage of SSE4.1/AVX/AVX2 if available;
+- Implements N-M threads per core approach to control what runs on which core, take advantage of the cache-locality and being numa-aware;
+- Uses a zero-copy approach whenever possible and implements sliding window (streams) algorithms to process the data;
+- Relies on the newer io_uring kernel component to provide efficient network and disk io;
+- Stores the data on the disks, instead of the memory, using a flash-friendly algorithm to minimize the COW domino effect.

+Although it's still in heavy development and therefore the current version doesn't provide all the required functionalities to use it, some benchmarking has been carried out:
+- The in-memory hashtable is able to insert up to **2.1 billions** new keys per second on an **1 x AMD EPYC 7502P** and **192GB RAM DDR4** using **2048 threads**;
+- The networking layer is able to process up to **5.1 millions** redis **PING** commands submitted by **12k** clients per second on a **1 x AMD EPYC 7402P** with a **2 x 10Gbps** link saturating up to **5Gbit/s**.

 ### DOCS